 -

-2 / 5 – Difficult: Fabric shows stains easily and can resist cleaning attempts.
-People with kids, pets, or heavy use will likely struggle.
+2 / 5 – Difficult: Fabric shows stains easily or resists cleanup.
+Homes with kids, pets, or heavy daily use will likely find it frustrating.

 -